 Once you’ve figured out what your employees feel they do best, it’s time to focus on what they do worst.
 Every employee, no matter how skilled or experienced, will always have areas that need improvement.
 Sometimes, your employees will recognize it, but other times, you’ll have to guide them.

 Start this segment by asking your employees about their opinion on their weakest areas, but don’t phrase the questions in a hostile manner.
 Ask something like “What do you want to focus on improving the most?”.
 Avoid asking anything like “What’s your biggest problem?”.
 Phrasing your question in a positive way makes it easiest to discuss your employee’s problems, which is a naturally controversial topic.

-It’s important to handle this session with the utmost care because employees can very easily interpret questions around their problems as being hostile.
-No one enjoys receiving value judgements about themselves, so it’s important to provide that information carefully.
+It’s important to handle this session with the utmost care because employees can very easily interpret questions about their problems as being hostile.
+No one enjoys receiving value judgments about themselves, so it’s important to provide that information carefully.
 You do not want your employees to feel insecure.

 When done properly, your employees will walk away from the improvement section with a renewed sense of purpose and increased determination.

 Also read: 10 Benefits of 360 Degree Feedback